Mike Slivinski: Professional career

 On March 14, 1998 D.C.
 United of Major League Soccer (MLS) signed Slivinski as a discovery player.
 That season he saw time in nineteen games, but had difficulty finding playing time the next two seasons.
 As a result, United loaned him to MLS Pro-40, Hampton Roads Mariners, Northern Virginia Royals, Maryland Mania and San Diego Flash.
 United waived him on June 30, 2000, after he played only two games that season.

 Slivinski signed with the Milwaukee Rampage of USL First Division for the 2001 season.
 He played eight games and scored one goal.

-National team
+International

 Slivinski was selected for the U.S. team at the 1991 FIFA U-17 World Championship.
 The U.S. went 3–0 in the first round, but fell to Qatar in penalty kicks in the second round.

 Slivinski earned one cap with the U.S. national team.
 On September 14, 1991, he started in a 1–0 victory over Jamaica.
 He was 16 years and 10 months old, a record for the youngest player capped by the U.S., a record since eclipsed by Freddy Adu.